-In estimating fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes amortized original issue discount and payment-in-kind income, if any.
+In estimating fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes original issue discount or premium and payment-in-kind ("PIK") income, if any.
 The transaction price is typically the best estimate of fair value at inception.
 When evidence supports a subsequent change to the carrying value from the original transaction price, adjustments are made to reflect the expected fair values.

-As a practical expedient, the Company uses the net asset value ("NAV") as the fair value of CSLLF.
-CSLLF records its underlying investments at fair value on a daily basis utilizing pricing information from third-party sources.
+As a practical expedient, the Company used the net asset value ("NAV") as the basis for the fair value of its investment in CSLLF.
+CSLLF recorded its underlying investments at fair value on a daily basis utilizing pricing information from third-party sources.
 Management may perform model-based analytical valuations in instances where an investment is considered illiquid or for which pricing is not available from third-party sources.